When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • introduction of infection.

-Sometimes after the procedure, vomiting begins, and the throat may hurt.
+Sometimes after the procedure vomiting begins, and your throat may hurt.
 Discomfort in most cases disappears after 2-3 days.

 Gastroscopy is a safe and informative method for examining the upper digestive tract.
-It is performed according to the testimony of a doctor with the frequency that is necessary, in his opinion.
+It is performed according to the doctor’s indications with the frequency that is necessary, in his opinion.

 What is gastroscopy